khval/chipset.library/README.md

 # XMOS chip on AmigaONE.

-    As I understand it, it’s not easy to interface one chip, what is true or not, is not known, what is true is that the SDK on works on Windows, so that sucks.
+       As I understand it, it’s not easy to interface to the chip, what is true or not, is not known, what is true is that the SDK on only works on Windows, so that sucks.

 # Dependencies